eth-infinitism/account-abstraction/eip/EIPS/eip-aa-rules.md

     * Note that the above costs ignore the gas-price increase because the underlying network is also overloaded.
 * Mitigations
     * A **staked factory:**
-        * Can attempt such an attack once, since after invalidating a single bundle creation its reputation drops and another staked bundler has to be used.
+        * Can attempt such an attack once, since after invalidating a single bundle creation its reputation drops and another staked factory has to be used.
         * So a successful attack needs to deploy and stake a new paymaster on every block.
 The old paymaster's stake is locked and can be re-used only after 24 hours.
     * For **unstaked factory**:
         * As per **[UREP-020]**, it is initially allowed only 10 `UserOperations` in the mempool.